History of the Vigdís International Centre

 Vigdís Finnbogadóttir was appointed Goodwill Ambassador for Languages by the United Nations Educational, Scientific and Cultural Organization in 1998, at which time the wish for the institute to operate under the auspices of UNESCO was first openly mooted.

-Katrín Jakobsdóttir, who was then the Minister for Education and Culture, signed a mutual agreement between the Icelandic government and UNESCO on 15 April 2013, and Irena Bokova, the Director-General of UNESCO, signed it later that same year.
+Katrín Jakobsdóttir, who was then the Minister for Education and Culture, signed a mutual agreement between the Icelandic government and UNESCO on 15 April 2013, and Irina Bokova, the Director-General of UNESCO, signed it later that same year.
 According to the agreement, the Vigdís Centre operates as a “Category 2 Centre under the auspices of UNESCO”.

 International Advisory Board